On Store Languages of Language Acceptors: Store Languages of One-Way Machines

 \begin{enumerate} \item $M'$ will have as input $z = w c_1^{i_1} \cdots c_k^{i_k}$ (with end-markers) where $w$ has multiple read-only tracks (over the alphabet $C$, just like in Proposition \ref{TMReg}), and the first track is $\blank^n q w' \blank^l, q\in Q, n,l \geq 0, w' \in \Gamma_0^* \Gamma_0' \Gamma_0^*$ that does not start or end with $\blank$.

-\item $M'$ simulates $M$'s reversal-bounded read/write worktape on the tracks of the read-only $w$ (as in Proposition \ref{TMReg}) and using reversal-bounded counters to simulate the reversal-bounded counters of $M$.
+\item $M'$ simulates $M$'s reversal-bounded read/write worktape on the tracks of the read-only $w$ (as in Proposition \ref{TMReg}) and using reversal-bounded counters to simulate the reversal-bounded counters of $M$ faithfully.
 However, $M'$ keeps two copies of each counter, where the two sets of counters are updated synchronously (and are therefore identical during the first part of the simulation).

 \item At some point, $M'$ nondeterministically guesses that the contents of track 1, $qw'$ together with counter values $(i_1, \ldots, i_k)$ encoded in the input is a representation of a configuration between the current track and the next track.
 Then, as in Proposition \ref{TMReg}, $M'$ matches the symbols in the first track with track $i+1$ until the symbol from $\Gamma_0'$ in track 1, and if so, stops updating one set of the counters.
 Then $M'$ continues by matching track $1$ with track $i$.
 Then the simulation of $M$ continues, using the other set of counters and on the remaining tracks (as in Proposition \ref{TMReg}).
-At the end of the simulation, $M'$ verifies that the non-updated set of counters equals the input $c_1^{i_1} \cdots c_k^{i_k}$ (if this is the case, then $qw' c_1^{i_1} \cdots c_k^{i_k}$ is indeed an intermediate store configuration of an accepting computation), and if so, accepts if $M$ accepts. \end{enumerate}
+At the end of the simulation, $M'$ verifies that the non-updated set of counters has the same values as $i_1,\ldots, i_k$ encoded on the input $c_1^{i_1} \cdots c_k^{i_k}$.
+If this is the case, then $qw' c_1^{i_1} \cdots c_k^{i_k}$ is indeed an intermediate store configuration of an accepting computation, and if so, $M'$ accepts. \end{enumerate}

 Now $M'$ is a reversal-bounded (on the input) $2\NCM$.
-Hence, $M'$ can be converted to an equivalent one-way $\NCM$ $M''$ , i.e., $L(M'') = L(M')$ (this can be done even for the more general finite-crossing $2\NCM$) \cite{Gurari1981220}.
+Hence, $M'$ can be converted to an equivalent one-way $\NCM$ $M''$ , i.e., $L(M'') = L(M')$ (this can be done even for the more general finite-crossing $2\NCM$s) \cite{Gurari1981220}.